disorderedmaterials/dissolve/docs/start/compilation.md

 ---
-title: Building Dissolve
+title: Compilation
 parent: Getting Started
 nav_order: 30
 ---
-# Building Dissolve
+# Compiling Dissolve

 Dissolve can be build with either `autotools` or `CMake` - the latter is definitely easier on OSX and Windows systems.
 For Linux-based systems, choose whichever you feel most comfortable with.